olejnjak/BetterLabel/README.md

 ## Motivation

-On iOS it is setting some `UILabel` properties very inconvenient as they can't be set directly on `UILabel` - so we need to use `NSAttributedString`.
+On iOS is setting some `UILabel` properties very inconvenient as they can't be set directly on `UILabel` - so we need to use `NSAttributedString`.
 Let's see an example.

 Imagine you should create label with custom _font_, _text color_, _alignment_,  _letter spacing_ (_kern_) and custom _line height_.
 Well then you should create an `NSAttributedString` and set it to the label.